 Especially in nursing, you will have a high chance of getting a training position and job afterward.
 There is a significant shortage of skilled workers in the traditional nursing professions but also in geriatrics.
 Furthermore, midwives and physiotherapists are also in short supply in Germany.

-In the second place is the technology sector, where many Ausbildung places and jobs remain to be unfilled.
+In the second place is the technology sector, where many Ausbildung places and jobs remain unfilled.
 It can also depend on the region.
 In some parts of Germany, the demand is particularly high.

 Following vocational programs need a lot of applicants: